Digitisation and automation made it quick and easy to extend personal attention to anyone requiring it at the moment.

-However, in the marketing world, the most common response when we reach out to customers through initiatives like direct mail and telemarketing is silence or a disconnect tone.
+In the marketing world, however, the most common responses to businesses reaching out to customers through direct marketing and telemarketing is silence or a disconnect tone.

-Start by choose the most powerful benefit the customers receives from your product and build your message around that
+Start by choosing the most powerful benefit that customers receive from your product and build your message around that.

 - Form a sales message.
-Make use of that head turning headline you made, provide relevant information and motivate readers to move with a call to action.
-A call to action doesn’t have to just be words – brochures, order forms, or reply envelopes can be just as or even more effective
+Make use of that head-turning headline you made.
+Then, provide relevant information.
+Finally, motivate readers to move with a call to action.
+A call to action doesn’t have to just be words – brochures, order forms, or reply envelopes can be just as or even more effective.

 - Build your mailing list.
-If possible, build your own – only you know who your customers are, after all – or if you lack the time, I suggest purchasing an existing mail list from someone else.
+If possible, build your own – only you know who your customers are, after all.
+If you lack the time, I suggest purchasing an existing mail list from someone else.

 - Test and improve your campaign and find out how you can improve your direct mail marketing plan.

 - Start with a strong pitch, one that takes the most powerful benefit you can offer the customer and put it front and centre.
 You have seconds to convince customers to listen to you.
-I suggest you make them count
+Make them count.

 - Set yourself a goal.
 Entering every sales call with a clear objective in mind keeps you focused for the duration of your call.

 - Plan ahead.
-While conversations don’t follow a script you don’t have to go in blind – you can prepare for this by devising a list of probable tangents, questions and topics
+While conversations don’t follow a script you don’t have to go in blind.
+Prepare for this by devising a list of probable tangents, questions, and topics.

 - Make sure to express that you appreciate the time they took to converse with you and give verbal cues to show you are paying attention

 - Be an active listener.
-Listening – and by that I mean making a conscious effort to hear and understand the customer, not just seeking out keywords – is one of the most valuable skills anyone making a sales call can have
+Listening – and by that, I mean making a conscious effort to hear and understand the customer, not just seeking out keywords.
+It is one of the most valuable skills anyone making a sales call can have.

 - Keep calm.
 And let the conversation flow.